hotwebmatter/UniversalSales/README.md

 # UniversalSales
-Final assignment to be submitted via Blackboard for C# class.
+Final assignment to be submitted via Blackboard for C# class

+Demonstrate usage of multi-dimensional array matrices

 ## Example output (name not found)
 ```